SugarDarius/anzen/README.md

 )
 ```

+> When validating the body the request is cloned to let you consume the body in the original request (e.g second arguments of handler function).

 #### `onBodyValidationErrorResponse?: OnValidationErrorResponse`

 Callback triggered when body validation returned issues.
 By default it returns a simple `400` response and issues are logged into the console.